AI Readiness Is Not About Tools. It Is About Decision Rights

 The failure pattern

 AI initiatives stall when every decision becomes a one-off negotiation.
-Teams wait for permission, route around governance, or ship without clear accountability.
+Teams wait for permission, route around governance, or ship without clear accountability and hope the incident report never needs a name.

 The decision-rights map